ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 user@fluxembourg:~$
 ```

-You should be greeted by a message similar as below:
+You should be greeted by a message similar to below:
 <!--TODO: update-->
 ```
 Linux fluxembourg 5.10.0-34-amd64 #1 SMP Debian 5.10.234-1 (2025-02-24) x86_64